Artificial intelligence (AI) has changed (and will continue to change) the recruiting process, and the transformation is nowhere near slowing down.

 From the data science and design perspective, Goldin and Shleizer note that advances in the technology’s capabilities could lead to a dramatic evolution of the entire recruiting process.
 There’s the potential to automate even more steps, Shleizer said, especially for entry-level positions.

-AI’s value as an assistant could expand, for example, by generating reminders for recruiters about important candidate interactions.
+AI’s value as an assistant could expand, for example, by generating reminders for recruiters about important interactions with job seekers.
 Reminders that range from “You haven’t had a conversation with this candidate yet about salary” – to the complex, such as encouraging the recruiter to engage the candidate on a topic that hasn’t been sufficiently revealed.

 RELATED WEBINAR: The Art of Conversational Recruiting